 Imagine you go into your Doctors office to check for Diabetes.
-The Doctor will run tests to confirm if you have Diabetes and then you get a clear diagnosis off that test.
+The Doctor will run tests to confirm if you have Diabetes and the results of those blood tests determine your treatment.

 Now imagine going to the Doctor for Depression.

-If you are showing common symptoms of the acronym FESTIVAL, then generally speaking, there is your Diagnosis.
+If you are showing common symptoms of the acronym FESTIVAL, then generally speaking, that is your Diagnosis.

 Yet there are actual tests that can be done.
 Tests that show why someone may be more likely to suffer from Depression.
-These tests are not yet in the mainstream medical model for treating Depression.
+Most of these tests are not yet being used in the mainstream medical model.

 1. Organic Acid Test